Ximene Trencavel-10 June 1355

 ‘Perhaps.
 There is something missing in his grand plan.
 He needs access to the rich eastern trade, he needs access to the Mediterranean.
 He has concentrated on getting control of the Garonne.
 He is building a lighthouse at its mouth.
 He is investigating Arcachon as an alternative port.
 He has started negotiations with Toulouse.’

 ‘And the something which is missing?’ asked Ximene, though she knew the answer.

 ‘Toulouse, Carcassone and Beziers, your inheritance.
 The trade route from the Mediterranean to Toulouse.
 You are important to his plan.
 He may marry you or he may not.
 I now believe he may support you as Duchess of Occitan without marrying you.
+Our plans to switch you with Alyse have no meaning.
 Once he gets you to Bordeaux or indeed anywhere beyond my control he, or you, could explore different ways of completing his plan.
 I am irrelevant to this plan, landlocked in my mountain kingdom.
 If he marries you or if he makes you Duchess of Occitan within his empire, I will get nothing.’

 Ximene raised an eyebrow.
 Kingdom?
 ‘So what will you do?’

 ‘I don’t mind his grand plan, but I must get what I want.
 If the Prince wants command of the sea, I will let him have it, but I have changed my objective.
 I now want command of the land, all the way from the Atlantic to the Mediterranean and I don’t much care who I get it from.
 I might do better with Louis.’

 Ximene felt a pang of panic.
 ‘So what will happen to me?’